 As it happens, the Universal Law of investment – ‘Higher the Risk, Higher the Return’ suggests that risk and returns go hand-in-hand.
 So while you can’t earn higher returns without taking some risk, a better investor always understands the importance of reducing the degree of risk that his investment portfolio might be exposed to.

 So yes!
 You’re thinking it right – ‘Reducing your risk while maximizing your returns’ is the key idea to becoming a better investor.
 And doing so requires these timeless ideas:

 A well-diversified portfolio is the key to reducing your investment risk.
 When some of your investments are struggling to perform, other assets should be performing well, mitigating the losses from the former.
-You can always diversify your portfolio within a single-asset class as well as having multiple asset-classes within your portfolios such as stocks, bonds, and other assets.
+You can continuously diversify your portfolio within a single-asset class as well as have multiple asset classes within your portfolios such as stocks, bonds, and other assets.

 Making the right investment decision is one thing but when it comes to deploying your funds, you should make your investments in a phased manner spread over a period of time.
 Remember that averaging your investments helps you bring down your average investment cost while allowing you to review the performance in between.

 So start your investment journey today.
 But remember to do it strategically and regularly!